 When a head injury has occurred, look for other injuries to other parts of the body that also may need attention.
-Trouble breathing, shock, spinal injuries, and severe bleeding are all life-threatening injuries that may occur along with a head injury and require immediate medical attention.
+Trouble breathing, shock, spinal injuries, and severe bleeding are all life-threatening injuries that may occur along with a head injury and require medical attention right away.
 Injuries to the spine, especially the neck, must be considered when there has been a head injury.
-Be sure to check for other injuries to the face, mouth, or teeth whenever there is a head injury.
+Be sure to check for other injuries to the face, mouth, or teeth when there is a head injury.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: